 Accounting is a catch-all term that’s often used to describe the entire financial management process.
 This includes the recording of financial info and the synthesis of that info into useful reports for both business people and tax agencies.

 The first part of the financial process — recording financial transactions and preparing financial statements — can be done by bookkeepers.
 This is often a better value option, particularly for early-stage companies looking to optimize costs.
-If you’re not sure whether you need to hire an accountant or work with a bookkeeper, check out Bookkeeping vs. Accounting: What Business Owners Need to Know.

 Before setting out to hire an accountant, establish what tasks you need them to do.
 An accountant’s main responsibility will be to keep your business’s financial information in order month-to-month.
 That might involve: